Laura Farrell, MD, MMEd

 Farrell, L. (2015) Exploring Feedback in Brief Clinical Encounters Using Learner-Directed Assessment and Goal-Oriented Feedback: An Autoethnography.
 Unpublished master’s thesis for master’s degree, University of Dundee, Scotland.

 McLaughlin, K, Heemskerk, L, Herman, R, Ainslie, M, Rikers, R, Schmidt, H. (2008) Initial diagnostic hypotheses bias analytic information processing in non-visual domains.
 Med Ed, 39, 98-106.

 Heemskerk, L, Norman, G, Chou, S, Mintz, M, Mandin, H, McLaughlin, K. (2007) The effect of question format and task difficulty on reasoning strategies and diagnostic performance in Internal Medicine residents.
 Advances in Health Science Education, 13(4), 453-462.

-Gingerich, A. Daniels, V, Farrell, L, Olsen, S, Kennedy, T, Hatala.
-R (2018) Beyond hands-on and hands-off: A Model of Supervisory approaches on the inpatient ward.
-International Conference on Residency Education.
-CCME, Halifax, NS.
-Oral Presentation and AMEE.
-Aug 2018.
-Basel, Switzerland.
+Gingerich, A, Daniels, V, Farrell, L, Olsen, S, Kennedy, T, Hatala, R. (2018) Beyond hands-on and hands-off: A Model of Supervisory approaches on the inpatient ward.
+International Conference on Residency Education; CCME, Halifax, NS; & AMEE, Basel, Switzerland.
+Oral Presentation.

 Farrell, L, Bourgeois-Law, G, Buydens, S, Stonebridge, G, Regehr, G. (2017) Your goals, my goals, our goals: The complexity of co-constructing goals with learners to improve feedback.
 CCME.
 Winnipeg, MB.
 Oral Presentation.